SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ###### WILDERNESS

 A wilderness culture doesn’t attempt to tame the terrain in which its people live, whether desert, forest, swamp, tundra, ocean, or more exotic climes.
 Instead, the folk of such a culture thrive amid nature, taking their sustenance and shelter from the land itself.
-A wilderness culture might be a circle of druids protecting a great wode, a band of brigands hiding out in desert caves, or a camp of [[Orc|orc]] mercenaries who call the trackless mountains home.
+A wilderness culture might be a circle of druids protecting a great wode, a band of brigands hiding out in desert caves, or a camp of [[Orc|orc]] mercenaries who call the trackless [[Mountain|mountains]] home.
 People in a wilderness culture learn how to use the land for all they need to live, typically crafting their own tools, clothing, and more.

 **Skill Options:** One skill from the crafting or exploration skill groups.